 On our way back to the Youth Centre, we passed a school.
 The teacher invited us in to have a look around and every single one of the little kids ran over to high five us.
 “Hello.
 How are you?”, they chorused.

-After a long day in the slum, we returned to our hotel to allow the first impressions to sink in.
+After a long day in Kibera, we returned to our hotel to allow the first impressions to sink in.
 The restaurant where we ate this evening was in a shiny and glossy shopping centre.
 We ordered meals that cost more than the average monthly wage and wondered at the contrasts of Kenya.
-It is hard to believe that just a few miles from the hotel where I am writing this blog post, there are millions of people living in such squalor.
+It is hard to believe that just a few miles from the hotel where I am writing this blog post, there are thousands of people living in such squalor.

 Despite this, I was impressed by the resilience of the slum inhabitants.
 As we were leaving, we passed streams of people who were walking into the slum, walking home from work.
 We saw the hundreds of entrepreneurs who were scraping a living in the slum by selling goods and services.
 We had wandered the slum with the youth workers, as they tried to improve their lives and the lives of others.